econia-labs/inbox/README.md

 This will emit an MQTT event with the topic as your event type for all your contract's events.

+## Terraform

+You can deploy this repo on GCP using Terraform.

+But first, make sure you have installed the required dependencies:

+- `jq` (JSON parsing CLI tool)
+- `cloud-sql-proxy` (Google Cloud tool to connect to a database)

+To do so, you first need to create a GCP project.

+Once done, run `PROJECT_ID=<YOUR_PROJECT_ID> terraform/init.sh` to enable the required Google APIs, create a service account, and download the credentials file.

+Then, simply run `terraform apply -var-file variables.tfvars`.

 [emojicoin dot fun]: https://github.com/econia-labs/emojicoin-dot-fun